brood915/Wikipedia-Viewer/README.md

 Allows users to search for a certain keyword and returns a list of related wikipedia articles.
 Also, users can see a random wikipedia article by clicking the button "random".

-Used ReactJS, SCSS, and Wikipedia API.
+Used ReactJS, SCSS, and Wikipedia REST API.
 ```